Science, Technology, Engineering and Math Student Experiences Aboard Ships

 Application Process

-Applications for our 2024 season are open.
 To be eligible, you must be a U.S. citizen 18 years of age or over and enrolled in an accredited 2- or 4-year college or university.
 The application includes:

 • A completed application form